Talagunda: History

-Nairs, Bunts of Kerala and Tulu Nadu who claim Kshatriya descent from the nagas trace their origins to this place.
+Nairs, Bunts of Kerala and Tulu Nadu who claim Kshatriya descent from the nagas trace their origins to this place. and historically and traditionally, Balligavi and Talagunda are recorded as important Jain centres and significant places of learning.

 Education was imparted at Talagunda for eight centuries and the subjects that were taught included vedas, vedanta, grammar and philosophy.
 The Kannada language was taught at primary level and clothing and food was provided to the students and teachers.

 Inscriptions

 A temple dedicated to Pranaveshwara (Hindu God Shiva) is located in Talagunda.
 Next to it is located a stone slab containing inscriptions.
 In front of it is a pillar containing inscriptions in Sanskrit.
 The pillar inscriptions were written in the mid 5th century CE during the reign of Śāntivarman (a descendant of Mayurasharma).
 The author of this inscription was Kubja, the court-poet of Śāntivarman.
 He engraved the inscriptions himself to prevent any other engraver from committing mistakes.

 The famous Talagunda pillar inscription (450-460 A.D) that details the rise of the Kadamba Dynasty.

 Kubja, describes these inscriptions as a kavya thus: